mlgranger540/wrenwired/README.md

 The main feature of the game is a frame containing pictures which can be changed using various buttons.
 A compass indictor in the top right informs users which direction they are currently facing.

 Some of the pictures contain clickable areas which can be used to progress to a new location.
+For instance, on the first page, the user can click on a line of trees in the distance, and this moves their character to the edge of the forest.

-On the second page, there are two different possible ways to progress, leading to a branching story that changes depending on the user's decisions.
+On the second page, there are two different possible ways to progress, to the east and the west, leading to a branching story that changes depending on the user's decisions.

 The title attribute is used on the images and clickable areas to add description to the image and provide clues to the way forward when these elements are hovered over with a mouse.